Jc2k/pytest-docker-tools/README.md

  * want to be able to run the tests in parallel
  * want the tests to be reliable

 `pytest-docker-tools` is a set of opinionated helpers for creating `py.test` fixtures for your smoke testing and integration testing needs.
+It strives to keep your environment definition declarative, like a docker-compose.yml.
+It embraces py.test fixture overloading.
+It tries not to be too magical.

-This library gives you a set of 'fixture factories'.
-You can define your fixtures in your `conftest.py` and access them from all your tests.
+The man interface provided by this library is a set of 'fixture factories'.
+It provides a 'best in class' implementation of a fixture, and then allows you to treat it as a template - injecting your own configuration declaratively.
+You can define your fixtures in your `conftest.py` and access them from all your tests, and you can override them as needed in individual test modules.

+The API is straightforward and implicitly captures the interdependencies in the specification.
+For example, here is how it might look if you were building out a microservice with a redis backend:

 ```
 from pytest_docker_tools import *